aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 > **⚠️ Warning**: The replacement of subnet associations from ASEA to LZA resources is designed to be transparent.
 However, if an error occur in the process, subnets could end up without any route table associations, potentially causing important disruptions to network trafic for the full landing zone.
 We recommended making this modification during a maintenance window and to make sure you have proper monitoring and alerting in place for critical workloads in your landing zone.

+### System Manager Documents
+ASEA deploys System Manager documents through the `global-options/ssm-automation` configuration attributes and share those documents to other accounts.
+The configuration converter generates corresponding configuration with the `ssmAutomation` attribute in the `security-config.yaml` to re-create those documents through LZA.

+The upgrade process doesn't remove the ASEA created documents, you need to review and remove them manually if needed.
+The documents created by ASEA are named `ASEA-<document-name>` and owned by the operations account.
+Those created by LZA are named `ASEA-LZA-<document-name>` and owned by the security account.

 ### rsyslog servers
 ASEA can deploy rsyslog servers with an auto-scaling group and Network Load Balancer.
 These rsyslog servers are configured to forward logs to a CloudWatch log group.
 They are not designed to store long term data and can then be replaced with minimal impact.